Ask yourself, “Can I give more?” The answer is usually “Yes” – Paul Tergat

 Don’t push anything guys… nice relaxed running.
 It’s almost too fast!

 No need to go any faster guys!
-Settle into the rhythm your lungs and legs can keep.
-Think only of holding your form.
+Settle into a comfortable rhythm your lungs and legs can keep.
+Enjoy the scenery and hold your form.

 We might run a little slower than we had hoped for in planning but in my philosophy, this is a much better way to internalize our experience.
 Every workout can be a good workout as long as we put in the right amount of conscious effort.
 This way we never overtrain, nor do we undertrain.